mclausen/ConsoleTaskRunner/readme.md

  - Migration Tools

 ## How to?
-First thing is that you need to duplicate this repository, so you can adjust the console runner to your project.
+First thing is that you need to do, is to duplicate this repository, so you can adjust the console runner to your own project.

-Secondly you can create the task handlers to your liking by (default MediatR usage) 1.Create a new class deriving from `IRequest<TReturnType>` 2 Create a new class deriving from `IRequestHandler<TRequestType, TReturnType>`
+Secondly you can create the task handlers to your liking by (default MediatR usage)
+1. Create a new class deriving from `IRequest<TReturnType>`
+2. Create a new class deriving from `IRequestHandler<TRequestType, TReturnType>`

 A sample handler from the the repository inside `Handlers` folder